View All Related Blog Posts→

 We have a whole post dedicated to what to do in Sigiriya, and people do visit the famous Lion's Rock from Anuradhapura, but it will be a full day trip, and we recommend leaving super early; because it’s always nicer to climb Lion Rock when the crowds are lower and the weather isn’t scoring hot.

 This is because most of the climb isn’t protected from the shade, and the more people, the longer you will have to wait to use the narrow stairs that lead up to it.

 It’s about a 1 and half hour journey to Sigiriya from Anuradhapura, but if you’re only in Sri Lanka for a short time, then taking the trip from Anuradhapura is the best way to do it.
 On your way back you could also stop at Dambulla and visit the cave rock temple.

 Entrance into lion rock is $30.

-If you want to get yourself a Anuradhapura tourist map to help navigate your way around the city then you can get one at the ticket counter from where you buy your heritage pass.
+If you want to get yourself an Anuradhapura tourist map to help navigate your way around the city then you can get one at the ticket counter from where you buy your heritage pass.
 If you aren’t buying a pass, then you can ask your accommodation if they have one.

-The distance between the different heritage sights in the old city are quite far and you may find it tiring to walk.
+The distance between the different heritage sites in the old city are quite far and you may find it tiring to walk.
 This is why it’s recommend to rent a tuk tuk for the day to take you around.
 You won’t get ripped off, so just go for a decent price and you’ll be sorted.

 There isn’t also someone at the entrance of the sites, so you can kind of just wander in, BUT, there are random guards hanging around who will ask you for proof of your purchase and you’ll need to be able to show it or else a penalty occurs.